andrewjoc/vsfs-ihs/_sources/background.md

 ## Subnational Level Comparison

 Suppose a dataset exists containing the locations of communities along with basic aggregate statistics (e.g. population, median income, birth rate, death rate, dependency ratio).
 The dataset comes from a source in which the data are not well documented.
-Is the population of each commmunity plausible?
+Is the population of each community plausible?

 Below are the some of the results of the most recent census for the fictional country "XYZ".
-This country has 5 first level administrative divisions (ADM1) and is further broken down into provinces (ADM2), districts (ADM3) and census units (ADM4).
+This country has 5 first level administrative divisions (ADM1) and can be further broken down into districts (ADM2), villages (ADM3) and census units (ADM4).

 ![official data source](../docs/images/ex_official.png)